webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

         renderAction() {
             return <Action tooltip={"CSS class"} plugin={this.name} icon={<CssClassIcon />} />;
         },
-        // A function to render an settings menu in the editor. renderMenu() {
+        // A function to render a settings menu in the editor. renderMenu() {
             return <Settings />;
         },